pygobject/pycairo/docs/reference/context.rst

    .. method:: copy_clip_rectangle_list()

       :returns: the current clip region as a list of rectangles in user coordinates.
-Returns a list of 4-tuples of float.
+Returns a list of :class:`Rectangle`
       :rtype: list

-      (The status in the list may be %CAIRO_STATUS_CLIP_NOT_REPRESENTABLE to indicate that the clip region cannot be represented as a list of user-space rectangles.
-The status may have other values to indicate other errors. - not implemented in pycairo)

       .. versionadded:: 1.4